 Don’t leave employees to their own devices for long periods.
 Meet with them and offer valuable feedback about the quality of their work.
 While you may believe that workers want to be left alone, remote employees who receive regular feedback from their managers are three times more likely to feel motivated and engaged than those who don’t.

-On the flip side, distribute employee satisfaction surveys on a monthly or quarterly basis and use the results to improve your retention strategies.
+On the flip side, distribute employee pulse surveys and use the results to improve your retention strategies.
 This helps you deliver a better experience for remote employees and ensures workers feel valued and respected.

 4. Help employees manage their work-life balance

 While remote working arrangements can reduce commuting times and offer greater flexibility for parents, they can also make it difficult to separate work time from personal time.
 Women in particular face difficulties with remote work, as many handle domestic duties at home.
 A recent survey indicates that 57% of mothers have struggled to juggle childcare and work commitments over the past year.